Creative Lab

 Image: Balance produced by Transcience for Nati Frinj 2017

-In 2023/2024 ACT Natimuk will be offering a First Nations Creative Lab opportunity and supporting through the NDIS one of the past recipients to further their inclusive creative practice in Natimuk.
+In 2023/2024 ACT Natimuk offered a First Nations Creative Lab opportunity and supported through the NDIS one of the past recipients to further their inclusive creative practice in Natimuk.

 The aims of the Creative Lab Program are :

-• To create/seed work that may be suitable for inclusion as a Made in Natimuk (MiN) work.
+- To create/seed work that may be suitable for inclusion in our Creative Services program

 Image: On Wimmera land artwork, Painted with Light Artist: Tanisha Lovett, Gunditjmara and Wotjobaluk artist Photo: Mary French